TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

     - [ ] Create the attacking interface.
         - Maybe as a system that runs after `update_overlaps()` runs.

+        - [ ] Have the hitcapsule overlap solver return which overlaps happened and what entities attacked what entities in a vector.
+            - [ ] Should return Entity UUID of the offender and defender.
+                - [x] Stubbed it out.
+        - [ ] Create `component::Base_combat_stats_data`
+            - Has these data:
+                - i32 dmg_pts;
+                - i32 dmg_def_pts;
+                - i32 posture_dmg_pts;
+                - i32 posture_dmg_def_pts;
+            - @TODO: @FUTURE: In the future have some values in the animator that cause higher damage and higher defense in the form of multipliers to these base numbers!!
+        - [ ] Create `component::Health_stats_data`
+            - Has these data:
+                - i32 health_pts;
+                    > If this reaches 0 then the entity is destroyed.
+                - i32 max_health_pts;
+                    > Max HP.
+                - i32 posture_pts;
+                    > If this reaches `max_posture_pts` then the entity is posture-broken.
+                - i32 max_posture_pts;
+                    > Max posture pts.
+                - float posture_pts_regen_rate;
+                    > Rate per second of posture pts regeneration.
+                    > @NOTE: This value should also be scaled by the animations (e.g. if a guard is held, that causes the posture to regen quicker. )
+                - bool is_invincible;
+                    > This completely negates and causes no damage to be taken.
+                    > Usually only marked this way for props and such.

+        - Below is some example code I thoguht of for processing attacks.
         ```cpp
         enum Offense_type
         {